jayrbolton/brontosaurus/README.md

 * `development: bool` - whether we are in development mode (defaults to `True`)
 * `cors: bool` - whether to fully enable cross origin requests (defaults to `False`)
 * `workers: int` - how many async server workers to run (defaults to 2)
-* `doc_path: str` - path (relative to the directory where the server runs) of the generated documentation.
-Ignored if not in development mode.

 ### logger